Aletheia: What Makes RLVR For Code Verifiers Tick?: Research Questions and Results

 \section{Research Questions and Results}

-Our analysis employs a series of controlled experiments to isolate the contributions of Thinking, Negatives, and Online features.
-We use GRPO~\citep{shaoDeepSeekMathPushingLimits2024} as a baseline that includes all three components, and compare it with algorithms that lack the single component being studied (\cref{tab: algo-axes}).
+Our analysis employs a series of controlled experiments to isolate the contributions of Thinking, Negatives, and Online components.
+We use \texttt{GRPO}~\citep{shaoDeepSeekMathPushingLimits2024} as a baseline that includes all three components and compare it with algorithms that lack the single component under study.
 This design choice eliminates confounding factors, ensuring observed performance reflects each component's individual contribution.
 We study the effect of removing two components in \cref{sec: sft-results}.